BYU vs. Washington State NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- BYU and its opponents have scored at least 56.5 points -- this matchup's over/under -- only twice this season.
+- BYU and its opponents have scored at least 56.5 points -- this matchup's over/under -- only two times this year.

-- Washington State's games have gone over 56.5 points in three of seven chances this season.
+- Washington State has combined with its opponents to score more than 56.5 points in three of seven games this season.

-- The two teams combine to score 52.4 points per game, 4.1 less than the over/under in this contest.
+- The two teams combine to average 52.4 points per game, 4.1 less than the total in this contest.

-- The 48.7 combined points per game that these two squads have allowed this season are 7.8 fewer than the 56.5 total in this contest.
+- This contest's over/under is 7.8 points more than the 48.7 these two squads combine to allow per game this season.

-- The average total in BYU Cougars games this season is 55, 1.5 points fewer than Saturday's total of 56.5 .
+- The BYU Cougars and their opponents score an average of 55 points per game, 1.5 fewer than Saturday's total.

 - The 58.6 PPG average total in Washington State Cougars games this season is 2.1 points more than this game's over/under.